xwmx/nb/README.md

   Configure `nb`.
 Use `nb settings set` to customize a setting and `nb settings unset` to restore the default for a setting.

+  Use the `nb set` alias to quickly assign values to settings:

+    nb set color_theme blacklight
+    nb set limit 40

 Examples:
   nb settings
   nb settings set 5 "org"